mactul/powermake/documentation.md

 You can pass any other parameter that you want in the list `command_line_args`.

-This function ensure that if a powermake A depends on powermakes B and C and the powermake B and the powermake C both depends on the powermake D, the powermake D will not be ran twice, even if the flag `-r` is provided.
+This function ensure that if a powermake A depends on powermakes B and C and the powermake B and the powermake C both depends on the powermake D, the powermake D will not be run twice, even if the flag `-r` is provided.

 > [!WARNING]
 > This function is not thread safe for now.